EEGdashNeMARNM000250

 NM000250: eeg dataset, 87 subjects#

 Citation: Pauline Dreyer, Aline Roc, Léa Pillette, Sébastien Rimbert, Fabien Lotte (2021).
-Class for Dreyer2023 dataset management.
-MI dataset.
+Dreyer et al. 2023 — A large EEG database with users’ profile information for motor imagery brain-computer interface research.

 Quickstart#